The Stones of Stenness

 Stenness megalith, looking towards the Watchstone, Brig o’ Brodgar and the Ness of Brodgar. (📷 Sigurd Towrie)

-Regardless, what the date does show is that at the same time as the nearby Ness of Brodgar complex and Barnhouse Settlement were in use, a stone circle was constructed – or under construction – and an imposing part of the landscape.
+Regardless, what the dates do show is that at the same time as the nearby Ness of Brodgar complex and Barnhouse settlement were in use, a stone circle was constructed – or was under construction – and formed an imposing part of the landscape.

-Partially excavated in 1973/74, the ditch produced Neolithic pottery sherds and the remains of cattle, sheep and dogs (or, due to the size, wolves were suggested).
+Partially excavated in 1973/74, the ditch surrounding the standing stones produced Neolithic pottery sherds and the remains of cattle, sheep and dogs (or, due to the size, wolves were suggested).
 [3]

-These could either indicate that offerings were deposited into it, or that the ditch was used to dump the refuse from the activities inside the ring.
+These could either indicate that offerings were placed in it, or that the ditch was used to dump, or deposit, material relating to activities inside the ring.

 At the entrance causeway, a human finger bone and a fragment of femur (possibly also human) were among the deposits.
 [3]